MetaMask/eslint-plugin-design-tokens/docs/rules/prefer-theme-color-classnames.md

 ## Options

 This rule does not accept any options.
-Its primary purpose is to encourage the use of theme-specific color classnames instead of hardcoded color names.
+Its primary purpose is to encourage the use of theme color classnames instead of hardcoded color names.

 ## Example Configuration